 Or look at USC and UCLA – which saw a fiery spark generated by Pete Carroll and Rick Neuheisel last season.
 That rivalry led to players on the field starting up old-fashioned southern California-flavored scrum.

 But just because two teams like Alabama and Florida reach the top of the polls, doesn’t make it a major rivalry – let alone the biggest in sports.

 Also, just because two elite players do battle for the Heisman Trophy (Tim Tebow and Mark Ingram) doesn’t make it an elite rivalry, either.

 Rivalries don’t immediately flourish with the planting of one little seed.
 They need time to grow.
 There needs to be a history among coaches or some fire generated from the programs.
 Something… anything!

 For those that say that SEC headliners Florida and Alabama have an elite rivalry in place, I say that’s poppycock.

 Stick with Alabama and Auburn… that’s a rivalry.

 Focus on Florida and Florida State – that’s a rivalry.

 I’d love to hear why – because I’m open to welcome this as the next big rivalry in college sports.

-For now, I simply see the Tide and Gators as a rivalry smokescreen and ten bucks says no matter what Lane Kiffin says, he couldn’t develop it into a rivalry either.
+For now, I simply see the Tide and Gators as a rivalry smokescreen.
+Ten bucks says no matter what Lane Kiffin mentions, he couldn’t develop it into a rivalry either.